Aging changes in skin

 The blood vessels of the dermis become more fragile.
-This leads to bruising, bleeding under the skin (often called senile purpura), cherry angiomas, and similar conditions.
+This leads to bruising, bleeding under the skin (often called senile purpura), and cherry angiomas.

 Sebaceous glands produce less oil as you age.
 Men experience a minimal decrease, most often after the age of 80.
 Women gradually produce less oil beginning after menopause.
 This can make it harder to keep the skin moist, resulting in dryness and itchiness.

 The subcutaneous fat layer thins so it has less insulation and padding.
 This increases your risk of skin injury and reduces your ability to maintain body temperature.
 Because you have less natural insulation, you can get hypothermia in cold weather.

 Some medicines are absorbed by the fat layer.
 Shrinkage of this layer may change the way that these medicines work.

 The sweat glands produce less sweat.
 This makes it harder to keep cool.
 Your risk for overheating or developing heat stroke increases.

 Growths such as skin tags, warts, brown rough patches (seborrheic keratoses), and other blemishes are more common in older people.
 Also common are pinkish rough patches (actinic keratosis) which have a small chance of becoming a skin cancer.
 Skin cancers are also common and usually located in sun-exposed areas.

 As you age, you are at increased risk for skin injury.
 Your skin is thinner, more fragile, and you lose some of the protective fat layer.
 You also may be less able to sense touch, pressure, vibration, heat, and cold.